 The Secret Service denied Public Citizen’s first request, which was for records from January 20, 2017, to April 15, 2017, by stating that the records are subject to the Presidential Records Act, rather than FOIA, and under exclusive legal custody and control of the White House.
 As Public Citizen noted in its administrative appeal of that denial, however, the D.C.
 Circuit held in 2013 that visitor logs to agencies such as OMB, OSTP, ONDCP, and CEQ are “agency records” subject to disclosure under FOIA and “plainly do not fall within the coverage of the Presidential Records Act.”
 Judicial Watch, Inc. v.
 U.S. Secret Service, 726 F.3d 208, 232-33 (D.C.
 Cir.
 2013).

 In its response to Public Citizen’s appeal, the Secret Service said that it did not have the requested records because it had transferred them to the White House Office of Records Management.
+The Secret Service also contended that it could not discern which records documented visits to OMB, OSTP, ONDCP, and CEQ.
 The Secret Service did not respond to Public Citizen’s requests for records documenting visitors to the four agencies from April 16, 2017, to July 15, 2017.